Foundit3923/Local-Look-Up/README.md

 Cloudinary Django Sample Project
 ================================

+A simple web application that uses AI to identify photos/images and then searchs for related local businesses and locations, returning google maps directions.
-A simple web application that allows you to uploads photos, maintain a database with references to them, list them with their metadata, and display them using various cloud-based transformations.
+The web app allows you to upload photos, maintain a database with references to them, list them with their metadata, and display them using various cloud-based transformations.

 This sample project depends on [Cloudinary's Python library](https://github.com/cloudinary/pycloudinary).